Manual handling of loads: NIOSH lifting equation

-The NIOSH Revised Lifting Equation Manual can be found on the CDC’s website or by clicking here.
+The NIOSH Revised Lifting Equation Manual can be found on the CDC's website or by clicking here.

-2 Liberty Mutual Tables
+Liberty Mutual tables

-Liberty Mutual Insurance has studied the practice of all tasks related to manual materials handling.
-The result of their studies is a comprehensive set of tables which predicts the percentages of both the Male and Female population that can move the weight of the object.
+Liberty Mutual Insurance has studied tasks related to manual materials handling, resulting in a comprehensive set of tables which predicts the percentages of both the male and female population that can move the weight of the object.
 The Liberty Mutual Risk Control Team recommends that tasks should be designed so that 75% or more of the female work force population can safely complete the task.

-Key components that first must be collected before using the Liberty Mutual Tables are:
+Key components that first must be collected before using the Liberty Mutual tables are: